-All of our facilities are classified by the Environmental Protection Agency as either Very Small Quantity Generators or Small Quantity Generators of hazardous waste, and they are in compliance with and follow all federal, state and (if applicable) local regulations regarding hazardous waste.
+All of our facilities are classified by the EPA as either Very Small Quantity Generators or Small Quantity Generators of hazardous waste, and they are in compliance with and follow all federal, state and (if applicable) local regulations regarding hazardous waste.
 Among other things, each facility has appropriate storage, handling and disposal procedures, including segregated storage areas, container labeling, recordkeeping and employee training procedures in place.

 Our facilities generate electronic waste while we conduct our business, such as computers, monitors, printers, hard drives and copiers.
 Due to ITAR (International Traffic in Arms Regulations) requirements, and because of proprietary information that may have been stored on some of these devices, certain of our electronic devices must go through a specialized incineration process.
 Other electronic waste is processed by a licensed electronics recycler.

-Our facilities handle universal waste onsite.
+Our facilities handle universal waste on site.
 Universal Waste is a general descriptive term used to describe waste that is generated by a large, diverse population.
 Our main types of universal waste consist of fluorescent lamps and spent batteries.
 These wastes are processed by a licensed waste hauler and brought to a licensed recycling facility.
 All Mercury facilities are in compliance with and follow all federal, state and local regulations regarding universal waste.

-We recycle varying items on a location specific basis.
+We recycle varying items on a location-specific basis.
 These items consist of paper, plastic and aluminum, which are used mainly in office and employee break areas.
 There are varying types of scrap metals from our manufacturing processes that are made available for recycling and reclamation by licensed reclamation facilities.
-These metals include but are not limited to lead, tin and aluminum and certain precious metals.
+These metals include, but are not limited to, lead, tin and aluminum and certain precious metals.
 We are continually seeking more efficient ways to recycle and/or reclaim as many metals and precious metals as possible to avoid disposing of these materials in landfills.

-We use water in our air conditioning and heating systems, cafeterias, and in general office facilities, such as in bathrooms and water fountains.
+We use water in our air conditioning and heating systems, cafeterias and in general office facilities, such as in bathrooms and water fountains.
 Mercury otherwise does not intensively use water in our business.
 Our facilities are also not located in areas with high levels of water stress or in areas that lack sufficient water for human use.
-And we do not have any business practices that would require the use of any specialized waste water treatment facilities.
+And we do not have any business practices that would require the use of any specialized wastewater treatment facilities.